dmcg/daviddenton.github.io/_posts/2021-02-08-smash-your-adapter-monolith.md

 val user: UserDetails = gitHub.getUser("octocat")
 ```

-Even better, for actions which consist more than one API call such as `getRepoLatestCommit()` below, we can just create more extension functions which delegate down to the individual actions.
+Even better, for actions which consist more than one API call such as `getLatestUser()` below, we can just create more extension functions which delegate down to the individual actions.
 These functions can be added to `GitHubApi` instances at the global level, or just in the contexts or modules which make sense.
 The extension function effectively allow us to compose our own custom `GitHubApi` Adapter out of the individual Action parts that we are interested in:

 ```kotlin
 fun GitHubApi.getLatestUser(owner: String, repo: String): UserDetails {